INFORMATION for Applicants

 - if non-operational and in the above categories, where the proposal will enable either reoccupation or marketing and eventual sale or lease of the building or structure.

-The Trust does not normally award grants for buildings and structures where the freehold does not lie with Network Railor the Highways Agency Historical Railways Estate.
+The Trust does not normally award grants for buildings and structures where the freehold does not lie with Network Railor the Highways England Historical Railways Estate.
 However, when a building or structure is, or may be, leased out to a tenant who is outside the railway industry, then the tenant (actual or prospective) may apply directly to the Trust for a grant.

 3. Eligible Activities